-Take into account that slight and transient distortion of the lens could occur in any benzalkonium-based preparation.
+Take into account that slight and transient lens distortion could occur in any benzalkonium-based preparation.

 - The dose should be administered through the nebulizer mask twice a day every 6 hours.

-- For prophylaxis of asthma it is recommended to inhale 20 mg four times a day at regular intervals.
+- To prevent asthma, it is recommended to inhale 20 mg four times a day at regular intervals.

-- For prophylaxis of bronchospasm; 20 mg as a single dose before allergenexposure or exercise.
+- To prevent bronchospasm, 20 mg as a single dose before allergen exposure or exercise.

 - It is recommended not to use a double dose to complement the one you forgot.

 The dose can be increased to two shots six to eight times a day for severe cases.
-These doses can be reduced, always gradually and in accordance with medical criteria.
+These doses can be reduced, always gradually and by medical criteria.

 Adults and children: 1 or 2 drops in each eye, up to four times a day.
-To control more symptoms the dose can increase to six times a day.
+The dose can increase to six times a day to control more symptoms.